- USB C to DisplayPort adapter/cable not working issue can be fixed by running a driver scan with a dedicated tool.

 - Turn your PC on.

-- Then click System and Display in Settings to open the tab directly below.
+2. Then select System and Display in Settings to open the tab directly below.

-- Click Advanced display settings to open a properties window.
+3. Click on Advanced display settings to open the properties window.

 Not all PCs have USB C ports that support DisplayPort Alternate Mode.
 DP Alt Mode is a USB C feature that enables users to directly connect DisplayPort VDUs to their PCs.